MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/print-report-report-builder.md

 ### To print a report from a Web browser application

-1. In the Reporting Services web portal, navigate to the report that you want to print.
+1. In the Power BI Services web portal, navigate to the report that you want to print.
 Open the report.

 3. On the toolbar at the top of the report, click **Print**.